Disney’s Boardwalk Inn Review

 In addition to everything else, Disney’s Boardwalk offers some nightlife.
 Jellyrolls is open late and usually, has some form of entertainment.

 I ran into a few ducks leaving the dance hall one evening.
 They said it wasn’t anything worth writing about.

-Out on the Boardwalk, there’s a few stand alone carnival style games.
+Out on the Boardwalk, there are a few stand-alone carnival-style games.

 You can have your picture made at the Novelty photo booth.

 Collectors of pressed pennies will find a machine on the Boardwalk.
-There are a few really unique ones in the lobby.
+There’s also a pretty cool pressed penny machine off the lobby.

 One of the biggest perks of staying at Disney’s Boardwalk Inn is the proximity to Epcot and Disney’s Hollywood Studios.
 Both Disney parks are within walking distance.

-There you can set sail on Disney’s Friendship boats to either park or the other resorts in the area.
-Bon Voyage!
+Promenade Pier is the boat dock that sits on Disney’s Boardwalk.
+From here, you can set sail on Disney’s Friendship boats to either the theme parks in the area or the other resorts nearby.